floydhub/floydhub.github.io/_posts/2019-07-08-web-scraping-with-python.md

 ---
-layout: "post"
-title: "DIY Data: Web Scraping with Python and BeautifulSoup"
+author: Philip Kiely
-date: "2019-07-08 13:18:16 +0000"
+date: 2019-07-08 13:18:16 +0000
-slug: "web-scraping-with-python"
-author: "Philip Kiely"
-excerpt: "Getting sufficient clean, reliable data is one of the hardest parts of data science.
+excerpt: Getting sufficient clean, reliable data is one of the hardest parts of data science.
 Web scraping automates the process of visiting web pages, downloading the data, and cleaning the results.
-With this technique, we can create new datasets from a large compendium of web pages."
+With this technique, we can create new datasets from a large compendium of web pages.
-feature_image: "__GHOST_URL__/content/images/2019/07/macro_spider_web.png"
+feature_image: /assets/images/hero/web-scraping-with-python-hero.png
+layout: post
+slug: web-scraping-with-python
-tags: "[]"
+tags: '[]'
+title: 'DIY Data: Web Scraping with Python and BeautifulSoup'
 ---

 ### Ready to build, train, and deploy AI?